 Argan oil is useful in anti-aging facial serums, hair conditioners, and shampoos.
 But it is also a useful oil to take internally for its therapeutic benefits.
 Israeli scientists found that argan oil is useful to prevent prostate, breast, and ovarian cancers.
 The daily serving used in the study was 10 ml for men and 8ml for women.
-(Information from Oren farm, Israel) Generally the heat treated, cold processed argan oil is used for cooking and internal use, because of its rich, nutty flavor, while the unheated oil is used for cosmetic purposes.
-When mechanically processed both oils are high quality with the heat treated, cold processed oil having a longer shelf life.
+(Information from Oren farm, Israel) Generally, the heat-treated, cold processed argan oil is used for cooking and internal use, because of its rich, nutty flavour, while the unheated oil is used for cosmetic purposes.
+When mechanically processed both oils are high quality with the heat-treated, cold-processed oil having a longer shelf life.

-When used in salad dressings, argan oil has a fresh, nutty flavor.
-Try using argan oil combined with a high quality virgin olive oil in salad dressings.
+When used in salad dressings, argan oil has a fresh, nutty flavour.
+Try using argan oil combined with high-quality virgin olive oil in salad dressings.
 Since it is an expensive oil, stretching it with virgin olive oil will allow you to capture the health benefits while controlling the expense.Print

 This salad dressing captures all the health benefits of argan oil while stretching this rare oil with olive oil, another health promoting oil.
 Use it on tossed salad or Israeli salad.